grea09/pancake/README.md

             color: magenta
             options: #fontspec options as a string list

-The name of the font will be the key suffixed with `font` (here `my-fontfont`).
+The name of the font will be the key suffixed with `font` (here `\timesnewfont` & `\foofont` respectively).
 To define default fonts, name your font one of the following:

         main:
         sans:
         mono:
         math:
         cjk:

+Additional fonts will be loaded from the `/data/fonts` folder.
+To list the available fonts, execute the `fc-list` inside the container using `docker exec` while it is running.

 ## Element style